Nodefusion/NodefusionPortal.UserManual/README/Organizations/Microsoft.md

 #### Online Services

-The Online Services tab shows MS Subscriptions of the Billing Type License.
+The Online Services tab shows Microsoft Subscriptions of the Billing Type License.

 This tab consists of two parts.
-The first part is the search text field that can be used to search for MS Subscriptions inside the DataGrid by checking the values of the Friendly Name property.
-The second part is the MS Subscription DataGrid, which allows editing of properties inside rows.
+The first part is the search text field that can be used to search for Microsoft Subscriptions inside the DataGrid by checking the values of the Friendly Name property.
+The second part is the Microsoft Subscription DataGrid, which allows editing of properties inside rows.
 The DataGrid has pagination enabled and shows 10 rows per page.

 DataGrid has seven columns:
 - Friendly Name - This property cannot be edited.
-It contains a link if the MS Subscription has additional editing options and will redirect the user to another page where they can make further changes to the MS Subscription.
+It contains a link if the Microsoft Subscription has additional editing options and will redirect the user to another page where they can make further changes to the Microsoft Subscription.
 - Offer Name - The property cannot be edited.
 - Auto Renewal - The column uses a Checkbox component that the user can edit.
 - Status - The property cannot be edited.